API Reference

 TimeseriesUtilities.tmean — Method

-tmean(x, [dt]; dim=nothing, query=nothing)Calculate the arithmetic mean of x along the dim dimension, optionally grouped by dt.
+tmean(x, [dt]; dim=nothing)Calculate the arithmetic mean of x along dimension dim, optionally grouped by dt.

 TimeseriesUtilities.tmedian — Method

-tmedian(x, [dt]; dim=nothing, query=nothing)Calculate the median of x along the dim dimension, optionally grouped by dt.
+tmedian(x, [dt]; dim=nothing)Calculate the median of x along dimension dim, optionally grouped by dt.

 tminimum(x)Get the minimum timestamp of x.